robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 cover resolution (5, 25, 50, 75, 100, 250 and 500 m), multilayer
-networks were constructed of caribou social associations (n = 21 females) on Fogo Island, Newfoundland between 2017-04-21 and 2019-03-27 across three habitat classes (foraging, forest, and open).
+networks were constructed of caribou social associations (n = 21 females) on Fogo Island, Newfoundland between 2017-04-21 and 2019-03-27 within three habitat layers (foraging, forest, and open).
 A, B, C) Three land cover rasters: the original resolution (30 m) and two aggregated rasters (500 m and 1000 m).
 D) Edge overlap of habitat layers across spatial resolutions.
 Open and forest layers show consistent edge overlap with increasing spatial resolution while foraging shows a sharp decline in edge overlap between 30 m and 600 m.
-Above 600 m, the foraging layers are stable.
+Above 600 m, edge overlap in foraging layers is stable.
 E) Graph strength (mean of individuals in bold) within habitat layers across spatial resolution.
 Foraging layers showed high variation in graph strength with many individuals dropping to 0 after 500 m and others increasing with spatial resolution.
-Open layers and forest layers were relatively stable across spatial resolutions, with higher mean graph strength in open compared to forest.
+Open layers and forest layers were relatively stable across spatial resolutions, with higher mean graph strength in open compared to forest layers.

 <!-- Figure: metrics by number of observations -->